 In Elder Mediation, the Mediators actively support the family in exploring issues and concerns in a safe and confidential environment.
 The Elder Mediators help the family members to engage constructively, grounding the conversations in the personal needs of the individual family members, and in particular, the needs of the older person.
 Decisions emerge, sometimes in surprising new forms, from the creative engagement of those present.

-Often there is a specific issue that precipitates Elder Mediation, for example: a diagnosis of, or the progression of, an age-related illness in the older person that has implications for their day-to-day living or their care needs; a change in the capacity of, or the availability of, a primary caregiver; or an incident or event such as marriage or bereavement, that impacts on the interpersonal dynamics of the family.
+Often there is a specific issue that precipitates Elder Mediation, for example: a diagnosis or progression of an age-related illness in the older person that has implications for their day-to-day living or their care needs; a change in the capacity or the availability of a primary caregiver; or an incident or event such as marriage or bereavement, that impacts on the interpersonal dynamics of the family.